codee-com/open-catalog/Checks/PWR003/README.md

 * `const` function:
   * Depends only on `a` and `b`.
 If successive calls are made with the same `a` and `b` values, the output will not change.
-  * Returns a value without modifying any data outside of the function.
+  * Returns a value without modifying any data outside the function.

 * `pure` function:
   * Depends on `c`, a global variable whose value can be modified between successive calls to the function by other parts of the program.
 Even if successive calls are made with the same `a` value, the output can differ depending on the state of `c`.
-  * Returns a value without modifying any data outside of the function.
+  * Returns a value without modifying any data outside the function.

 * "Normal" function:
   * Depends on `c`, a global variable.
 This restricts the function to be `pure`, at most.
-  * However, the function also modifies `c`, memory outside of its scope, thus leading to a "normal" function.
+  * However, the function also modifies `c`, memory outside its scope, thus leading to a "normal" function.

 In the case of the `pure` and "normal" functions, it is equivalent that they